🚨 Scam Guide · 2026

 Red Flags

-• Operator domain isn't .com.au
+• Operator domain isn't a .com.au

 • Price is 30–50% below Bruce Belcher's, Solar Whisper, Crocodile Express